HalFentise/tp/docs/DeveloperGuide.md

 * Gradle 7.6.2 or higher

 ### Setup:
-1. **Fork this project to your own github, and clone it to your computer**
+1. **Fork this project to your own GitHub, and clone it to your computer**
 2. **Ensure Intellij JDK 17 is defined as an SDK**, as described [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) -- this step is not needed if you have used JDK 17 in a previous Intellij project.
 3. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).
 4. **Verify the setup**: After the importing is complete, locate the `src/main/java/seedu/duke/Duke.java` file, right-click it, and choose `Run Duke.main()`.
 If the setup is correct, you should see something like the below: